django-cms/django-cms/docs/user/editing_basics.rst

 * "X Frame Options" allows you to control whether the current page can be embedded in an iframe on another web page.

-For now, let's leave these fields blank and simply click 'Save'.
+For now, let's leave these fields blank and simply select 'Save'.
 The side-frame will redirect you back to the main list of pages.

 |my-first-page|